COMODO: Cross-Modal Video-to-IMU Distillation for Efficient Egocentric Human Activity Recognition

-Knowledge distillation (KD) traditionally transfers knowledge from large teachers to smaller students. \cite{tian2019crd} proposes contrastive representation distillation to align teacher-student embeddings.
-Similarly, \cite{tan2023egodistill,ni2022cross} distill rich video representations into IMU models, with \cite{tan2023egodistill} needing video at inference and \cite{ni2022cross} requiring target data fine-tuning. \cite{radevski2023multimodal} employs multimodal distillation, transferring knowledge from RGB, optical flow, and audio features to a single RGB model, demonstrating that multimodal supervision can improve egocentric HAR. \cite{garcia2021distillation} explore mutual distillation, where modality-specific models collaboratively enhance their representations in a supervised setting.
-For SSL, \cite{fang2020seed,limkonchotiwat2022congen} utilize self-supervised teachers to improve smaller models using the similarity distribution KD, facilitating the generalization of representation in visual and textual domains. \cite{caron2021emerging} frames SSL as self-distillation with a momentum teacher. \cite{xue2021multimodal} shows that multimodal students can outperform unimodal teachers by learning richer cross-modal representations.
-Successful KD depends on the alignment of modality-general, task-relevant features \cite{xue2023modality}.
+Knowledge distillation traditionally transfers knowledge from large teachers to smaller students. \citet{tian2019crd} proposes contrastive representation distillation to align teacher-student embeddings.
+Similarly, \citet{tan2023egodistill,ni2022cross} distill rich video representations into IMU models. \citet{radevski2023multimodal} employs multimodal distillation, transferring knowledge from RGB, optical flow, and audio features to a single RGB model, demonstrating that multimodal supervision can improve egocentric HAR. \citet{garcia2021distillation} explore mutual distillation, where modality-specific models collaboratively enhance their representations in a supervised setting.
+For self-supervised learning, \citet{fang2020seed,limkonchotiwat2022congen} utilize self-supervised teachers to improve smaller models using the similarity distribution knowledge distillation, facilitating the generalization of representation in visual and textual domains. \citet{caron2021emerging} frames self-supervised learning as self-distillation with a momentum teacher. \citet{xue2021multimodal} shows that multimodal students can outperform unimodal teachers by learning richer cross-modal representations.
+Successful knowledge distillation depends on the alignment of modality-general, task-relevant features \cite{xue2023modality}.